wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 somewhere and it's normal to suck at first.
 You have to suck before you can get good.
 Otherwise we'd all be masters at everything.
 One of the skills on my list was oral French.
-I joined a club where you speak with fluent francophones and I purchased a couple French movies.
+I joined a club where you speak with fluent francophones and I purchased a couple of French movies.
 And sure enough I sucked.
 Even after weeks I still couldn't hold real conversations.
 There were gradual improvements, but it took huge tolls on my ego and confidence.
 I constantly felt frustrated with my failures and wanted to quit.
 I switched to speaking more English and considered leaving the club.
 Why did I do these things anyways?

 I eventually arrived at the conclusion that it was because they interested me, and this got me thinking that perhaps there's an overlap between learning skills